 All retired commissioned and warrant officers are permanently barred from acting as representatives or agents for anyone other than the United States in connection with any claim, contract, or other particular matter in which the United States is a party, or has a direct interest, and in which they participated personally and substantially while on active duty.
-Further, they are prohibited, within two years after retirement, from appearing personally before any court, department, or agency of the United States as representatives or agents for anyone other than the United States in connection with any particular matter involving a specific party in which the United States is a party or directly interested, and which was under their supervisory or official responsibility, during their last year of active duty.
+Further, they are prohibited, within two years after retirement, from appearing personally before any court, department, or agency of the United States as representatives or agents for anyone other than the United States is a party or directly interested, and which was under their supervisory or official responsibility, during their last year of active duty.

-For one-year after terminating official responsibilities with the government any person who had personally and substantially participated in any ongoing trade or treaty negotiations, may not knowingly represent, aid or advise any other person concerning such ongoing trade or treaty negotiations.
-Those persons who are interested in appearing as representatives before the Department of the Army or any of its agencies in matters involving claims against the United States, or matters which lead to the formal presentation of claims, should become familiar with all Army Regulations which deal with filing notices of appearance.
+For one-year after terminating official responsibilities with the government any person who had personally and substantially participated in any ongoing trade or treaty negotiations, may not knowingly represent, aid, or advise any other person concerning such ongoing trade or treaty negotiations.

+Those persons who are interested in appearing as representatives before the Department of the Army or any of its agencies in matters involving claims against the United States or matters which lead to the formal presentation of claims, should become familiar with all Army Regulations which deal with filing notices of appearance.
 Copies of Army regulations are available for examination online at: https://armypubs.army.mil/.

-4-5.
-Political Activities.
+4-5 Political Activities.